#

 Enhancing Zero Trust with ABAC

 Now more than ever, information security is at the forefront of data security experts.
-The pandemic has brought a massive shift to how we work with our data, whether accessing from home environments, personal devices or using collaboration platforms such as SharePoint, OneDrive and M365.
+The pandemic has brought a massive shift to how we work with our data, whether accessing from home environments, personal devices or using collaboration platforms such as SharePoint and M365.
 In addition, organizations are producing content at a prolific rate, and this data is now accessible inside and outside the secure perimeter.
 With these changes, the concept of “Zero Trust” is quickly gaining attention as the preferred security methodology.
 Zero Trust boils down to a simple concept: verify and validate every access attempt to data to satisfy the needs of the user and the business.

 Using a data-centric zero-trust security approach enforced by ABAC ensures that appropriate validation is applied.
 The rules are relevant to the sensitivity of the data – in the context of whatever the access or sharing scenario is.